gnarzilla/gnarzilla/README.md

 - Maintain privacy without corporate platforms
 - Use email protocols for federation instead of proprietary APIs

 It's not about preparing for some hypothetical collapse.
-It's about building systems that work for **how people actually live** - not how Silicon Valley wishes they lived.
+It's about building systems that work for **how people actually live** or that they can afford, or just sinply can use without being exploited.

 ---